 Proposals made to this Committee will be collected by the Graduate School and distributed to the members prior to each meeting.
 A summary sheet listing all recommendations from the committee is distributed with the agenda to the Graduate Council and the Faculty Senate prior to the meetings at which they are reported.
 Proposals which affect graduate courses or programs will be approved by the Graduate Council prior to their recommendation to the Faculty Senate.

-Voting committee membership consists of a representative with graduate faculty rank to be appointed by the dean of each undergraduate college or school, a representative with graduate faculty rank from each undergraduate college and school to be chosen from two unranked nominees elected by their respective faculty and appointed by the Chair of the Campus Faculty, a representative of the Graduate Council, a representative of the university libraries appointed by the Dean of Libraries, a representative of the School of Law chosen by the Dean of Law, a student member selected by the ASG procedures, a student member selected by the Graduate Professional Student Congress, the chair of the Campus Faculty, the Vice Chair of the Faculty Senate, and the chair of the Graduate Council.
+Voting committee membership consists of a representative with graduate faculty rank to be appointed by the dean of each undergraduate college or school, a representative with graduate faculty rank from each undergraduate college and school to be chosen from two unranked nominees elected by their respective faculty and appointed by the Chair of the Campus Faculty, a representative of the Graduate Council, a representative of the university libraries appointed by the Dean of Libraries, a representative of the School of Law chosen by the Dean of Law, a student member selected by the ASG procedures, a student member selected by the Graduate Professional Student Congress, one undergraduate student selected by the Office for Diversity, Equity and Inclusion, one graduate student member selected by the Black Graduate Student Association, the chair of the Campus Faculty, the Vice Chair of the Faculty Senate, and the chair of the Graduate Council.
 In addition, one non-voting representative appointed by the Vice Provost for Distance Education will serve on the committee, and a representative from the Registrar's Office will meet with the committee to provide technical support.
 The committee elects its own chair.